gabrielNi729/transmold/README.md

 let opPlus = OP('+');
 let opConcat = OP('concat');
 ```
-Get operators responsive to a subject that can be a normal value, a field, a enum or a instance:
+Get operators responsive to a subject that can be a normal value, a field, a enum or a instance (will explain later):
 ```
 let opsForNumberValue = (1).resops();
 let opsForStringValue = 'a'.resops();